Pros and Cons of Minimalism

 Pro: Once you get through the initial discomfort of letting things go, the process becomes easier.

 You're able to efficiently decide what is right for you.
 You can better identify the pros and cons of any situation.
-You're also better able to separate yourself from things that are external to your being.
+You're also better able to separate yourself from things that don't matter to you personally.

 #2: There is no standard of minimalism.
 No rule book.
 It's an open and accepting lifestyle.
 You only need to figure out what works for you and eliminate the rest.

-Con: Deciding what minimalism means for you can be confusing or overwhelming.
+Con: Deciding what minimalism means for you can be confusing and overwhelming.

 There are many people discussing minimalism and simple living.
 You can find them via blogs, YouTube, and books.
 We share our stories with you, but it is a very personal journey.